couchbase/build-tools/escrow/templates/README.md

 The path reflects the fact that this package was normally built from a Jenkins job.
-This script expects to be passed several parameters, including the Linux flavor to build; whether to build the Enterprise or Community Edition of Couchbase Server; the version number; and a build number. `in-container-build.sh` invokes this script with the appropriate arguments to build Couchbase Server @@VERSION@@ Enterprise Edition, specifying a fake build number "9999".
+This script expects to be passed several parameters, including whether to build the Enterprise or Community Edition of Couchbase Server; the version number; and a build number.
+`in-container-build.sh` invokes this script with the appropriate arguments to build Couchbase Server @@VERSION@@ Enterprise Edition, specifying a fake build number "9999".

 Couchbase Server is built using [CMake](https://cmake.org/), and `server-linux-build.sh` mostly does some workspace initialization and